Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 New Jersey statutes and case law under the Uniform Trust Code control the creation, operation, and termination of a trust.
 The trust can be written any way you choose except it cannot have a term that is illegal or against public policy.
 Generally, where a trust fails to address an issue, New Jersey case law and the Uniform Trust Code must be examined.

-A trust may provide for the management of property, the distribution of income to beneficiaries, the distribution of corpus to beneficiaries, and other powers.
+A trust may provide for the management of property, the distribution of corpus and income to beneficiaries and other powers.

 Trusts can also be written as part of a will and come to life when a person dies.
 These trusts are called testamentary trusts.